venelouis/intro/README.md

 - To translate the courses in our Open Source Education Path, check out our [🌐 i18n Guidelines](./contributing/i18n-guidelines.md).

+- For information on how to contribute to this translations repository, check out our [Translations Contributing Guidelines](LINK-TO-YOUR-FORKED-REPOSITORY-CONTRIBUTING-FILE).

 ## **🍕 Community**

 Do you have questions or need help?
 Join our [Community](https://github.com/orgs/open-sauced/discussions).